A Short and Effective Prenatal Yoga Sequence

 - Can sit on blocks at wall so spine doesn’t round.

 - Align knees over ankles

 - Perform pelvic floor lifts or squeezes to check muscle tone.

 - Play with various arm and hand positions.

 Take time to savor quiet, relax, and restore.
 There will be natural pauses in labor.
 Practice abiding in the lulls and refreshing your being.

 - Take side lying rest on left side with props between lower legs and under head

 - Practice breathing and simply being.

 Check out more information about prenatal yoga, and some postpartum yoga for the early days.
-Current teaching schedule and prenatal classes at Tucson Yoga.
+Visit my curated Resource Page for parents-to-be and new parents.
+Also look at my current teaching schedule and prenatal classes at Tucson Yoga.

 *Article by Bonnie J Golden .
 Photography By: Desiree Meese Photography, Model: Leslie O’Toole.